 Direct infringement under the Patent Act requires proof that the alleged infringer “used” the claimed system.
 Where a claimed system contains multiple components, the alleged infringer must control and benefit from each claimed component, although they do not have to directly operate all such components.

 The Federal Circuit reversed the finding of infringement because no single phone user controlled any authenticating device or received any delivery reports from any authenticating device.
 Rather, systems that could be equated with the recited authenticating device were under the control of cellular telephone service providers that did not forward any delivery reports to users of the respective cellular telephone services.
 Because no single user controlled and benefitted from each element of the claimed system, there could be neither direct nor indirect infringement of the claim.

-Key Takeaway: Direct infringement of a system claim requires use or control of each element of the system claim by a single user.
+Direct infringement of a system claim requires use or control of each element of the system claim by a single user.
 Patent claims reciting systems should be drafted such that a single user would control or benefit from each element of the claimed system.